migrate-oxlint

 Rule Categories

-Oxlint groups rules into categories for bulk configuration:
+Oxlint groups rules into categories for bulk configuration, though only correctness is enabled by default:

 Available categories: correctness (default: enabled), suspicious , pedantic , perf , style , restriction , nursery .